zpgallegos/zavant/readme.md

 sequence-preserving spine; sparse event families and ordered child records live at their own grains.
 Embedded season-to-date player statistics are deliberately excluded in favor of the game boxscore statistics.
 Local output is an inspection and contract-testing boundary.
-The production Iceberg writer and daily analytical orchestration described in ADR 0015 remain the next infrastructure slice.
+Production uses the same projection contracts in a Glue job that reconciles current revisions into Iceberg tables;
+the scheduled Step Functions workflow runs that job after daily acquisition.

 See the [target architecture](docs/architecture/target-architecture.md), [decision register](docs/architecture/README.md), and [migration roadmap](docs/migration-roadmap.md) for the intended path from acquisition through semantics and presentation.